Non-Traditional Post-Bachelor's Routes to Initial Certification

 Chinese Experimental Teacher Certification ProgramThe Chinese Experimental Teacher Certification Program prepares fluent speakers of Chinese Mandarin to be certified as K-12 teachers of Chinese language and culture in the United States.
 The two-year program, offered in collaboration with the Confucius Institute at MSU, leads to initial teacher certification.
 Under specific circumstances, it may also be possible for certified Michigan teachers who are fluent speakers of Chinese Mandarin to add an endorsement in that language.

 Woodrow Wilson teaching fellowships

-For prospective math or science teachers in urban settings
+For prospective science teachers in urban settings

 Michigan State University recruits teacher candidates and prepares them to teach science in Michigan’s urban schools through the W.K.
 Kellogg Foundation’s Woodrow Wilson Michigan Teaching Fellowship.
 The non-traditional teacher certification program is for recent college graduates and career-changers who have academic preparation or experience in science fields.
 Fellows complete a year-long residency in Detroit or Grand Rapids schools and must commit to teach in an urban school district for three years.